 As we will see, there are numerous problems with SDA theology.
 Though Walter Martin was in favor of them and said they should be extended the hand of fellowship, others like John C. Whitcomb are adamantly opposed to them because of what he considers to be the huge amount of discrepancies in Ellen G. White herself, the SDA origins, and SDA theology.

 Here is the fact of the matter.
 If Ellen G. White was not a prophet at all, then hundreds of thousands of people have been and continue to be hoodwinked.
 If White was a prophet (or even a divine messenger; and what is the difference?), then the rest of evangelical Christianity is wrong.
 Why do I say this?
 Well, for one thing, that is what early SDA theology taught, and as we will see, some of the basic doctrines of SDA do not seem to square with Scripture, unless a far different meaning is applied than what is commonly understood.

 We will take the time to investigate these things in upcoming blogs.

-Entry filed under: 9/11, alienology, Atheism and religion, Barack Hussein Obama, Barry Sotero, Communism, Demonic, dispensationalism, Eastern Mysticism, emergent church, Gun Control, Islam, Islamofascism, israel, Judaism, Life in America, new age movement, Posttribulational Rapture, Pretribulational Rapture, Radical Islam, rapture, Religious - Christian - End Times, Religious - Christian - Prophecy, Religious - Christian - Theology, salvation, Satanism, second coming, Sharia Law, Shelf Reliance, Socialism, temple mount, Thrive Shelf Reliance, ufology.
+Entry filed under: 9/11, alienology, Atheism and religion, Barack Hussein Obama, Barry Sotero, Communism, Demonic, dispensationalism, Eastern Mysticism, emergent church, Gun Control, Islam, Islamofascism, israel, Judaism, Life in America, new age movement, Posttribulational Rapture, Pretribulational Rapture, Radical Islam, rapture, Religious - Christian - End Times, Religious - Christian - Prophecy, Religious - Christian - Theology, salvation, Satanism, second coming, Sharia Law, Socialism, temple mount, ufology.
 Tags: is the christian supposed to worship on saturdays?, sabbath worship and seventh-day adventism, Seventh-day Adventism.